Fort Lauderdale, FL

 The Cambria 40 was specifically designed and built for sailors seeking a modern, proper blue water yacht.
 She has the strength, comfort, manageable performance and graceful lines one expects in the luxury class.
 Her medium displacement balanced design provides unlimited offshore capability combined with classic hull shape.
 The Cambria's have earned a reputation for their attention to detail and proven resale value.

 "Love-Zur" is a fine example of a well cared for Cambria 40, designed for offshore cruising, equipped for extended live aboard passage making and offered by serious sellers who have finished their sailing sabbatical.
-Currently located in Aruba, she will be returning to Fort Lauderdale in early 2021.

 Her David Walters-designed hull form, David Pedrick-designed wing keel and custom carbon fiber rig make this vessel an exhilarating sailor, yet she is easily handled by a cruising couple.
 She is also a lovely yacht with dark green hull, almond canvas, hand-crafted teak interior and teak deck appointments.
 Beneath her outward beauty, the yacht has been comprehensively refit, equipped and well maintained by her current owners to reflect their live aboard, blue water passage making lifestyle.